Only got 2 days in Copenhagen? Perfect! Then here is my city guide on the very best things to do in Copenhagen in just 48 hours!

 There are so many reasons why Copenhagen is one of KLM’s most popular destinations to fly to, and I couldn’t wait to explore the city for myself and make a video about it all.

-With that in mind, here is the perfect two-day Copenhagen city guide with some of the best things to see and do in the city!
+With that in mind, here are some of the best things to do in two days in Copenhagen.

 This is the picture postcard image of Copenhagen.
 With its colourful cafes and restaurants lining the side of a canal, Nyhavn is the perfect place to end a long day.
 Make sure you come down here when the sun is blazing and grab a few beers with friends.
 It’s very easy to just come for the photo op in Nyhavn and stay for the good times.